uninstallio/ios-sdk/README.md

 ####1.
 Add static library

 Add the files from **All Targets** in Builds directory to your project.
-If you are unfamiliar with the process of adding external libraries to your project.
+If you are unfamiliar with the process of adding external libraries to your project, then refer to the follwoing steps.

 a.
 Right click anywhere on the project navigator pane and select **Add Files to "Your project"** menu

 ![Alt text](/READMESCR/1a.png?raw=true)

 b.
 Choose the Builds and then the **All Targets** folder.
-Select the file **"libNotifyManager.a"** and Folder **"include"** and click on "Add"
+Select the file **"libNotifyManager.a"** and Folder **"include"** and click on "Add" Button on the bottom right button of the window displayed

 ![Alt text](/READMESCR/1b.png?raw=true)

 ####2.
-Link Core Location Framework
+Link The Required Frameworks

 a.
 Click on your project folder on the project navigator pane and go to **"Build Phases"** Tab